openstack/manila/doc/source/devref/glusterfs_driver.rst

 - Install glusterfs-server package, version >= 3.5.x, on the storage backend.
 - Install NFS-Ganesha, version >=2.1, if using NFS-Ganesha as the NFS server for the GlusterFS backend.
-- Install glusterfs and glusterfs-fuse package, version >=3.5.x, on the Manila host.
+- Install glusterfs and glusterfs-fuse package, version >=3.5.x, on the manila host.
-- Establish network connection between the Manila host and the storage backend.
+- Establish network connection between the manila host and the storage backend.

 Manila driver configuration setting
 -----------------------------------

-The following parameters in the Manila's configuration file need to be
+The following parameters in the manila's configuration file need to be
 set:

 - `share_driver` = manila.share.drivers.glusterfs.GlusterfsShareDriver